|

 south ends of the main street.

-It is on your left as you enter the new village from Limoges and has ample free parking facilities without any height restrictions.
+It is on your left as you enter the new village on the road from Limoges and has ample free parking facilities without any height restrictions.

 The Centre is open every day of the week, but beware the long lunch break between 12:00 and 14:00.